lukasl-dev/opencodex.nix/README.md

 # opencodex.nix

-A Nix flake for [opencodex](https://github.com/lidge-jun/opencodex), the universal provider proxy for Codex.
+A Nix flake for [opencodex](https://github.com/lidge-jun/opencodex), a universal provider proxy for LLMs.

 It provides: